TanStack/table/docs/src/pages/docs/api/useResizeColumns.md

 - Plugin Hook
 - Optional

-`useResizeColumns` is a plugin hook that adds support for resizing headers and cells when using non-table elements for layout eg. the `useBlockLayout` and `useAbsoluteLayout` hooks.
+`useResizeColumns` is a plugin hook that adds support for resizing headers and cells when using non-table elements for layout eg. the `useBlockLayout`, `useAbsoluteLayout`, and `useGridLayout` hooks.
 It even supports resizing column groups!

 ### Table Options